trialandsuccess/TypeDAL/docs/2_defining_tables.md

 MyTable.where(...).delete() # to trigger
 ```

 "Now that we have some tables, it's time to actually query them!
-Let's go to [page 3](./3_building_queries.md) to learn how.
+Let's go to [3.
+Building Queries](./3_building_queries.md) to learn how.